There is a new (well, relatively) grinder in the market: the Niche Coffee Grinder.

 According to the product description, it was important for the manufacturer not to give the mill a cheap plastic body, but only high quality.

 When unpacking, the good quality and great feel of the device are immediately noticeable.

 Applications such as the feet, the base cover, or the holder for the regrind container are made of oak; the grinding disks are made of hardened steel.

 The idea was to create a household grinder that doesn’t look “industrial”, but blends in harmoniously with the kitchen at home and, especially in size, fit in without any problems.

-With a height of almost 31 cm and a weight of around 4 kg, the grinder is small and handy, and also fits easily between the worktop and base cabinet.
+With a height of almost 31 cm and a weight of around 4 kg, the grinder is small and handy.
+It can easily fit between the worktop and base cabinet.

 The Niche Zero is a single doser and thus, so to speak, the opposite of a pantry grinder.